AnthonyTudorov/PALISADE-SizeOf-Fork/README.md

 * Identity-Based Encryption
 * Ciphertext-Policy Attribute-Based Encryption

 PALISADE is a cross-platform C++11 library supporting Linux, Windows, and macOS.
-The supported compilers are g++ and clang++.
+The supported compilers are g++ v6.1 or later and clang++ v6.0 or later.

 The library also includes unit tests and sample application demos.